 The 2028 Notes were issued pursuant to an indenture, dated April 30, 2012, as supplemented by the second supplemental indenture, dated April 4, 2013 (collectively, the "2028 Notes Indenture"), between the Company and the Trustee.
 The 2028 Notes are the Company's unsecured obligations and rank senior in right of payment to the Company's existing and future indebtedness that is expressly subordinated in right of payment to the 2028 Notes; equal in right of payment to the Company's existing and future unsecured indebtedness that is not so subordinated; effectively junior in right of payment to any of the Company's secured indebtedness (including existing unsecured indebtedness that it later secures) to the extent of the value of the assets securing such indebtedness; and structurally junior to all existing and future indebtedness (including trade payables) incurred by the Company's subsidiaries or financing vehicles.

 Interest on the 2028 Notes is paid quarterly in arrears on January 30, April 30, July 30 and October 30, at a rate of 6.125% per annum.
 The 2028 Notes mature on April 30, 2028 and may be redeemed in whole or in part at any time or from time to time at the Company's option on or after April 30, 2018.
 The 2028 Notes are listed on the NASDAQ Global Select Market under the trading symbol "FSCFL" with a par value of \$25.00 per share.

 The 2028 Notes Indenture contains certain covenants, including covenants requiring the Company's compliance with (regardless of whether it is subject to) the asset coverage requirements set forth in Section 18(a)(1)(A) as modified by Section 61(a)(1) of the 1940 Act, as well as covenants requiring the Company to provide financial information to the holders of the 2028 Notes and the Trustee if it ceases to be subject to the reporting requirements of the Securities Exchange Act of 1934.
 These covenants are subject to limitations and exceptions that are described in the 2028 Notes Indenture.
 The Company may repurchase the 2028 Notes in accordance with the 1940 Act and the rules promulgated thereunder.
 Any 2028 Notes repurchased by the Company may, at its option, be surrendered to the Trustee for cancellation, but may not be reissued or resold by the Company.
 Any 2028 Notes surrendered for cancellation will be promptly canceled and no longer outstanding under the 2028 Notes Indenture.
-During the years ended December 31, 2014 and 2013, the Company did not repurchase any of the 2028 Notes in the open market.
+During the six months ended March 31, 2015 the Company did not repurchase any of the 2028 Notes in the open market.

-For the three months ended December 31, 2014 and December 31, 2013, the Company recorded interest expense of \$1.4 million and \$1.3 million respectively, related to the 2028 Notes.
+For the three and six months ended March 31, 2015, the Company recorded interest expense of \$1.4 million and \$2.7 million respectively, related to the 2028 Notes.
+For the three and six months ended March 31, 2014, the Company recorded interest expense of \$1.3 million and \$2.7 million respectively, related to the 2028 Notes.

-As of December 31, 2014, there were \$86.3 million 2028 Notes outstanding, which had a fair value of \$86.0 million.
+As of March 31, 2015, there were \$86.3 million 2028 Notes outstanding, which had a fair value of \$85.9 million.